 The conference was co-organised by the OECD, the Province of Milan, and the City of Milan, in co-operation with the Fondazione Eni Enrico Mattei and the Club of Madrid.

 The proceedings from the conference were published in April 2009 and can be found at:

 The conference was the fifth in a series of conferences organised by the OECD to examine the challenges faced by large cities concerned with improving their economic competitiveness while providing the social and environmental conditions that are also necessary in order to retain and attract skills and investment:

-The International Conference on City Competitiveness (March 2005) focused on the economic aspects of city competitiveness (education, innovation, networks and clusters).
+The Santa Cruz conference (March 2005) focused on the economic aspects of city competitiveness (education, innovation, networks and clusters).